-If you’re cruising the Mediterranean in the middle of summer and have enjoyed a busy day exploring the sights and scenery of these spectacular and beautiful historic towns, then there’s really only one way to cool off, and that’s with a refreshing beer.
+If you’re cruising the Mediterranean in the middle of summer and have enjoyed a busy day exploring the sights and scenery, there’s no better way to cool off than with a refreshing beer.

 Now here’s a question you might be asking yourself – just how good are the Mediterranean countries at brewing their own beers?
-Yes, we’re used to drinking Belgian, Danish and even beers from Northern France, but can the Med hold its own in the beer rankings?
-Actually, it can!
-Here are some of the best authentic and popular Mediterranean beers you’ll come across when cruising this wonderful part of the world:
+Can the Med hold its own in the beer rankings?
+The answer is a resounding yes.
+Here are some of the best authentic and popular Mediterranean beers you’ll come across when cruising this wonderful part of the world.

 Also Try: Italy has a huge craft beer scene that is well worth exploring.
 Almond 22 from the Abruzzo region is perhaps the closest option to an Eastern European honey beer that you’ll find in the Mediterranean – it’s sweet, soft, and its aroma is amazing.